BaruaSourav/awesome-job-board/README.md

 # Vite + React + Tailwind Playground

-This repository is a starter template for building a React application using [Vite](https://vitejs.dev/) and [Tailwind CSS](https://tailwindcss.com/) for styling.
+This repository is a simple job information sharing React application using [Vite](https://vitejs.dev/) and [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## Getting Started